gulp-cookery/gulp-chef/README.md

 };
 ```

+Looks funny?
+Well, read on.

 ### Referencing Task

 You can reference other task by its name.
+Reference can be forward and backward.

 ``` javascript
 var meals = chef({
     src: 'src/',